 Youth Camps at SECMOL Campus, Phey

-In May-June, SECMOL organizes annual camps for rural youth who have just taken the 10th class exam (ie aged 16-18).
+In February, SECMOL runs annual camps for rural youth who have just taken the 10th class exam (ie aged 16-18).
 The purpose of the camps is to build self-confidence and awareness of cultural and environmental issues.
 They learn Ladakhi history and geography (which are not taaught in their conventional schools), English, solar energy, and Ladakhi songs and dancing.
 Senior students who have been living at SECMOL for one or more years get the chance to lead activities or teach.
+Some years we run another of these camps in May or June.

 Students from all over Ladakh meet each other and volunteers from other parts of India and the world.
-So far more than 1700 Ladakhis have participated, along with volunteers from all continents.
-Everyone gets a great experience in inter-cultural exchange.
-Year by year the camps have grown more popular, until now we get 100 kids in each of two batches, a substantial portion of the total number of youth that age in Ladakh.
+So far more than 1900 Ladakhis have participated, and volunteers from five continents.
+Everyone gets a great experience in inter-cultural exchange, and the camps grow ever more popular.

-There is a daily morning talk about education problems in Ladakh, current issues, and self development.
+A daily morning talk is about education problems in Ladakh, current issues, and self development.

-Campers and volunteers also do physical work for 1 hour daily.
-This keeps us physically fit and ready for Ladakhi village life, and helps keep camp expenses low for the Ladakhi participants.
-They pay only the basic food costs, so that even those from the remotest villages can afford to come.
+Campers and volunteers work for 1 hour daily.
+This keeps us physically fit and ready for Ladakhi village life, and keeps camp expenses low for the Ladakhi participants.
+They pay only basic food costs so that even those from the remotest villages can afford to come.
 Ladakhi campers pay no fee for teaching, rooms and other facilities at SECMOL summer camps.

 The day starts with physical exercise, meditation / introspection, and then an inspirational morning talk.